 - 1. Maintain prompt attendance in all clinical assignments.
 Attendance is to be clocked in on a computer at each site.
 You will clock in and out and upon leaving and returning from lunch.
-Cell phones are not to be used for this! - A) Call an instructor if sick or cannot attend their clinical assignment by the time they are supposed to report to clinic.
+Cell phones are not to be used for this! - 2.
+A) Call an instructor if sick or cannot attend their clinical assignment by the time they are supposed to report to clinic.
 The student may talk with Mrs. Wilson at 803-434-7805.
-The students at Lexington Medical Center need to contact Ms. Kinard at 803-939-8768.
+The students at Lexington Medical Center need to contact Mrs. Holleman at 803-315-3574.
 The students at Prisma Baptist need to contact Mr. Dantzler at 803-296-2002.
 If student is at an affiliate facility, they should call their Site Coordinator and the radiographer in charge at the affiliate site. - B) If the student is scheduled for weekend rotation and is unable to come to clinic, he/she must call the Site Coordinator and technologist in charge.
 The time will be made up the next weekend since this is a special rotation. - 3.
-Pass the physical requirements of the program. - 4.
+Pass the physical requirements of the program.
+Complete all health forms required by the program.
+The program health requirements are based on the clinical affiliate requirements as stated in the "affiliate contract."
+This includes proof of Covid vaccination.
+Exemption forms are not being accepted from students at Lexington Medical Center at this time (07/2022).
+Students who will be rotating at MUSC Kershaw are required to have the two Covid vaccines and one booster prior to their onboarding process.
+Complete all onboarding processes for each clinical facility prior to the start of the assigned rotation. - 4.
 Rotate through all clinical assignments and gain working knowledge of the equipment and procedures done. - 5.
 If the student misses clinical rotations due to absences, it is strongly suggested that the student make up clinical time before the end of the semester in order to complete clinical competencies within the required time frame.
 Time missed prior to mid-term, that is not made up, will be made up during the break (spring break or fall break).
 Time missed after mid-term must be made up by the end of the semester.
 This can be done by volunteering to stay over one to two hours over during the week or on the weekend while in clinic (3rd 5th semester students only on weekends).
-If time is not made up by the end of the semester an additional 3 demerits will be given.
-The time must be made up prior to the student will receive one demerit and the time must be made up prior to the start of the next semester.
+If time is not made up by the last class day of the semester an additional 3 demerits will be given.
+The time must be made up prior to the next semester starting.
+If time is missed during the last week of the semester, the student will receive one demerit and the time must be made up prior to the start of the next semester.
 If a prolonged illness or injury (extenuating circumstances such as: auto accident, hospitalization, surgery) occurs which would cause a student to miss clinical practice and be put behind in obtaining clinical objectives and competencies, the make-up time will be at the discretion of the Site Coordinator.